antoniou79/scummvm-android/README.md

 TODO:
 - Test adding support for more third party libraries (eg. OpenSSL, also: more updated libraries, faad2 (2.9.0), text to speech support)
+- Cleaner cross-compiling for arm-v7a
+- Consider moving all cross-compiled 3rd party libraries in separate folders outside the standalone NDK toolchains
+- Organize the files better in a folder structure
 - Test possible transition to building with gradle without losing minimum API support
-- Organize the files better in a folder structure
 - Create another Dockerfile and script assets for the setup to build the old Android SDL port (uses SDL 1.2)
 - Create another Dockerfile and script assets for the setup to build the non-SDL port with the most recent version of NDK (this will probably result to the loss of supported older devices)
 - Experiment with possible SDL2 integration (?)